Electronic and Electrical Engineering

 I chose the University of Sheffield due to its great reputation for engineering courses.
 More specifically, I chose electrical engineering because I had conducted an electronics based final year project for my undergraduate degree.
 I wanted to continue studying electronics and gain further knowledge in the field.

-A 2:1 honours degree in electronic and electrical engineering; physics; maths or any other branch of engineering involving significant mathematical competence.
+A 2:1 honours degree in electronic and electrical engineering, physics, maths or any other branch of engineering involving significant mathematical competence and relevant technical modules.

 Fees and funding